MukitCSTE/UVicSENG360Labs/lab09/index.md

 # Part 1: Lab Setup #

 Since you will need root access for the lab, we will be using a virtual machine again.
-You can grab a fresh copy of the virtual machine from `/seng/seng360/race`.
+You can grab a fresh copy of the virtual machine from `/seng/seng360/lab09`.

+	echo "unzip /seng/seng360/lab09/seng360race.zip -d /tmp/$USER" | bash

-- Just like before, copy that vm to your local machine's `/tmp` directory and assign it under your own username.
+- Just like before, the above will copy that vm to your local machine's `/tmp` directory and assign it under your own username.
 Then point VirtualBox to that VM and start it up.
 You may need to remove your old VM entry if it's inaccessible or behaving strangely.

 - Note: This is **not** the same virtual machine from previous weeks.
 This is running Ubuntu 8.04.4 LTS; the other machine ran a newer version of Ubuntu.